 This could allow you to borrow more than your credit might allow.
 This isn't always an option for people, but many times you can get approved without a cosigner by sticking to your budget.

-Lenders (or financers) want to protect themselves if you are unable to pay them back.
+Lenders want to protect themselves if you are unable to pay them back.
 They don’t want you to owe them more on the car than what it’s worth in case the car gets turned back.
-A down payment covers the gap between the sale price of the vehicle, and its value once it leaves the dealership.
+A down payment covers the gap between the sale price of the vehicle and its value once it leaves the dealership.

-Most often, financers look for an up-front payment or deposit of between 10% and 20% of the value of the car.
-If you don’t have that amount of money, you can also trade-in a vehicle you already own.
+Most often, lenders look for an upfront payment or deposit of between 10% and 20% of the value of the car.
+If you don’t have that amount of money, you can also trade in your current vehicle.

-If those options aren’t available to you, you can find lenders and car dealers who offer no money down car loans.
-This type of loan lets you drive the car off the lot with little to no payment upfront, but it usually comes with higher interest rates—especially if you have a low credit score.
+If those options aren’t available to you, you can find lenders and car dealerships that offer no money down car loans.
+This type of loan lets you drive the car off the lot with little to no payment upfront, but because you are borrowing a higher sum of money, this type of car loan may come with a higher interest rate—especially if you have a low credit score.

 Getting a little further into the details of how lenders assess whether a person with bad or no credit can get approved for a vehicle loan, the lenders will typically look at a few things:

-Affordability – how the payment would fit into your monthly budget once you’ve paid your other bills
+Lenders look at how the payment would fit into your monthly budget once you’ve paid your other bills.

-Vehicle Choice – Lenders want to make sure you’re getting a good deal.
-They don’t want to lend $10,000 on a $500 car so this can be important factor when getting approved.
+Lenders want to make sure you’re getting a good deal.
+They don’t want to lend $10,000 on a $500 car so this can be an important factor when getting approved.

 When you apply for finance, a financial lender will want to know how well you’ve paid off loans in the past.
 In other words, they'll want to check your credit history.
 Since no money down car loan lenders are taking on higher risk, they will look for the best possible credit scores, so make sure that your credit history is accurate and that your credit score is as strong as possible before authorizing a credit check.